 - 1. This note sets out the principles that the Exchange applies to listing stapled securities. - 2.
 Stapling is an arrangement under which different securities are listed on the basis that they are legally bound together and cannot be transferred or traded separately.
 Stapled securities may involve different classes of securities issued by an issuer or securities issued by different issuers.
-Typical stapling structures include (a) a "twin" structure where an issuer's ordinary securities are stapled to another issuer's ordinary securities are stapled to a special class of securities of its subsidiary.
+Typical stapling structures include (a) a "twin" structure where an issuer's ordinary securities are stapled to another issuer's ordinary securities; and (b) a "parent/ child" structure where an issuer's ordinary securities are stapled to a special class of securities of its subsidiary.